ejmastnak/ejmastnak.github.io/tutorials/vim-latex/intro.md

 ---
-title: Real-time LaTeX Using Vim and Neovim
+title: Real-time LaTeX Using Vim or Neovim

 carousels:
   - images: